tyjhart/flowanalyzer/README.md

 - Scalable solutions that can evolve
 - Superior documentation from architecture through installation, configuration, tuning, and troubleshooting

+One other goal of ours is to make Elasticsearch and Kibana easy to implement and accessible to those who haven't used it before.
+The learning curve for distributed search systems and dashboarding software can be steap, but we think that everyone should be able to realize the benefits of meaningful, beautiful data visualization.

 # **Features**

 ### Protocols